 Scabies are a tiny mite creature (bug) that burrows under the skin causing intense itching and sometimes a rash.
+The rash is due to an allergic reaction to the mite.

 The tiny scabies mite prefers to burrow and lay its eggs in skin that is soft and protected.
 Areas such as wrists, between the fingers, folds of the armpit and elbow, the groin and the creases of the bottom are common areas.